jadonk/bonescript/docs/pinmode.md

 pinMode
 =======

+The Beagle Bone Black's GPIO pins can be configured as INPUTS and OUTPUTS.
+The default depends on pin and you should call pinMode to ensure the pin has right mode for your needs.
+One can use pinMode function provided by OBS to change the configuration of ANY pin.

 Assigns a mode to given pin.
 This function can assign any functionality to a pin and need for additional cape is eliminated. v1.0.0 supports INPUT, OUTPUT, INPUT_PULLUP, INPUT_PULDOWN and ANALOG_OUTPUT modes.
 More modes like PRU will be introduced in v1.1.0.
 If you want to use pin as Serial or I2C, please check Serial and I2C section of documentation.

 ## pinMode(pin, mode, callback(error|null, givenPin))